Atlanta Gay Men's Chorus: History

-In August 1981, a time when the gay-rights movement was just gaining momentum, founding Artistic Director Jeffrey D. McIntyre and 45 singers came together to form something quite new, especially in the South — a singing group.
-Auditions were held on August 29th and the first rehearsal was held in September with a charter membership of 45 singers.
+In August 1981, a time when the gay-rights movement was just gaining momentum, founding Artistic Director Jeffrey D. McIntyre and 45 singers came together to form something quite new, especially in the South—a singing group.
+Auditions were held on August 29 and the first rehearsal was held in September with a charter membership of 45 singers.
 By the time the newly formed AGMC gave its premier performance at First Metropolitan Community Church on North Highland Avenue on October 18, membership had increased to 48.
 More than 300 people attended.
 Six weeks later, the AGMC presented its first Holiday Concert, Music of the Season, featuring ten decidedly Christmas songs, on November 29, 1981, at Grant Park United Methodist Church.

 The AGMC was chartered in the U.S. state of Georgia as a domestic nonprofit organization on March 3, 1982, and was granted 501(c)(3) tax-exempt status by the Internal Revenue Service in December 1982.
-The AGMC joined the Gay And Lesbian Association of Choruses (GALA Choruses), an international organization of gay, lesbian and mixed choruses, on September 2, 1984.
+The AGMC joined the Gay And Lesbian Association of Choruses (GALA Choruses), an international organization of gay, lesbian, and mixed choruses, on September 2, 1984.
 GALA has more than 185 member choruses with 10,000+ active members in 11 countries and hosts an international choral festival every four years (every three years in the 1980s).
-The AGMC has attended and performed in every festival since 1989, including Seattle, Washington, in 1989; Denver, Colorado, in 1992; Tampa, Florida, in 1996; San Jose, California, in 2000; Montreal, Québec, in 2004, Miami, Florida, in 2008, and Denver, Colorado, in 2012 and 2016.
-AGMC is set to perform at GALA Festival 2024 in Minneapolis, Minnesota.
+The AGMC has attended and performed in every festival since 1989, including Seattle, Washington in 1989; Denver, Colorado in 1992; Tampa, Florida in 1996; San Jose, California, in 2000; Montreal, Québec, in 2004; Miami, Florida, in 2008; Denver, Colorado, in 2012 and 2016; and GALA Festival 2024 in Minneapolis, Minnesota in 2024.
+The AGMC performed with 91 of its singing members, the most that has ever attended.
+Due to the COVID Pandemic, the 2020 GALA Festival was rescheduled and eventually cancelled.
+The Atlanta Gay Men’s Chorus is set to attend the next Festival in Minneapolis again in 2028.

 In 1984, the AGMC was the first gay organization to have a float in WSB-TV's annual Independence Day Salute 2 America Parade, and was included again in 1985.
 In 1994, the AGMC commissioned its first major work, Memento mori: an AIDS requiem by James Adler, which was world-premiered in 1996.
 In 1997 and again in 1998, the AGMC presented concerts at the Fabulous Fox Theatre in Midtown Atlanta.